bubbles-suite/BUBBLES/README.md

 ## Running a simulation with one kind of proteins

+Follow the instructions in the wiki section https://github.com/bubbles-suite/BUBBLES/wiki/Examples#51-running-a-simulation-with-one-kind-of-proteins

 ## Running a simulation with multiple kinds of proteins

+Follow the instructions in the wiki section https://github.com/bubbles-suite/BUBBLES/wiki/Examples#51-running-a-simulation-with-one-kind-of-proteins

 # Documentation

-The documentation for this project is not ready yet and will be available in a future
+The documentation for this project is available as a wiki inside this repository at https://github.com/bubbles-suite/BUBBLES/wiki/